Riding the chairlift safely

 The rules on accompanying persons also vary from country to country.
 In some countries it has to be a parent or guardian, in others a person who is at least 16 years old is enough.
 Some ski resorts even have special lanes for ski school children.

-The time in the lift can be used to explain the FIS rules to the children again.
+The time in the lift can be used to (re-)explain the FIS rules to children.

-During the ride, children should be reminded again not to sit too far forward on the edge and to sit quietly, otherwise they can fall out.
-When getting off, children and beginners can be helped if necessary or the lift staff can be advised to slow down a little if necessary.
+During the ride, children should be reminded again not to sit too far forward on the edge or to fidget, otherwise they can fall out.
+When getting off, children and beginners can be helped as needed or the lift staff can be advised to slow down a little if necessary.

 It is generally advisable to teach children how to ride the chairlift at a ski school.
 This way, even the little ones can ride the chairlift safely.